Smart-Chain-git/certification/documentation/architecture.md

 * Install the tezos-client, if not done already: `scripts/install_tezos_client.sh`
 * Originate the smart contract: `(cd contract; make originate)` Please note that the node data do not persist so if the node container restarts, the smart contract needs to be originated again.
+* Please note that your tezos client needs to be able to connect to a tezos node using HTTP so any existing configuration may conflict with this behavior.
+Please refer to the tezos documentation if you encounter that issue.
 * Optional: to update the client configuration with the current node host and port in order to execute other commands: `(cd contract; make updateClient)`

 Run the daemon:
 * Edit the configuration files: `backend/daemon/src/main/resources/application.yml`
 * Launch the web server: `./gradlew :backend:daemon:bootrun`
+* The **bootrun** command won't terminate until you chose to stop the daemon so you have to open a terminal per service.

 Run the REST server:
 * Edit the configuration files: `frontend/rest/src/main/resources/application.yml`
 * Launch REST web server: `./gradlew :frontend:rest:bootrun`
+* The **bootrun** command won't terminate until you chose to stop the REST server.
 * Reach the REST API: [http://localhost:9090](http://localhost:9090)
 * Access the Swagger documentation: [SwaggerUI](http://localhost:9090/swagger-ui.html)